Gozag Ym Sagoz

 As Gozag Ym Sagoz has no piety system, all of its granted abilities are available upon joining.
 Players are notified when they have gathered enough gold to use the next given ability.

 - Golden touch: Defeated enemies turn into piles of gold (the amount of gold varies; bigger, stronger monsters tend to generate more), but never leave corpses.
-Killing monsters creates a temporary effect which may distract nearby creatures, making them forget about you.
+Gold piles on the ground have a chance to distract monsters, causing brief confusion.
 (Passive)

 - Potion Petition: Purchase one set of potion effects.
 You immediately get the effects of one of three sets of potions, each containing 1-6 random, different potions.
 Sets containing more and/or better potions are more expensive to purchase.
 Once you activate the ability, you must choose and pay for one of the sets.
 The first use of Potion Petition is free, but each additional use costs 400 gold.
 If your species cannot be hasted or go berserk, Gozag will not offer hasting or berserk effects.